Gallathea: 20th century

+21st century

+A production directed by Brett Sullivan Santry, was performed by the students of Stuart Hall School of Staunton, Virginia.
+When he directed the play, he was an MLitt/MFA graduate student in Shakespeare and Renaissance Literature in Performance at Mary Baldwin College.
+It ran from 2 to 5 February 2007.
 In 2008, Kidbrooke School revived Galatea with an all-boys cast.
 Performed in The Painted Hall in the Old Royal Naval College, Galatea had not been seen in Greenwich since playwright John Lyly gave his new play to the boys of St Paul's to perform at court in front of Elizabeth I on New Year's Day 1588, in Greenwich Palace.
 An experimental performance was staged by Peter Lichtenfels in November 2010 at the University of California, Davis.
 The show featured a bare set, audience participation, and video projection.

 The Gay Beggars Drama Group from Basel, Switzerland, performed Galatea for eight shows in spring 2011.

-King Edward VI School, Stratford-upon-Avon, Edwards Boys performed the play in the Sam Wanamaker Playhouse on 27 April 2014.

-Quest Theater Ensemble, Astoria, Queens (2002).
-Adapted and directed by Tim Browning.
-Music composed by jazz guitarist Spiros Exaras.

-The French amateur theatre company Les Roues Libres performed Galatea in French on 24 March and 25 March 2017 at the Acte 2 theatre, Lyon, France along with a further performance at Sathonay-camp, Lyon, France on 8 April 2017.

 In May 2017, Maiden Thought Theatre performed it in English at their hometown, Bremen (Germany), bringing play to life in a humorous and current way including the Augur's appearance as a world-famous politician replete with red tie and tiny hands (cf. Donald Trump), as well as numerous references to the 1990s shown in the costumes and original music.

-The play was performed alongside Lyly's Endymion in February 2018 by students of the Shakespeare & Performance graduate program at Mary Baldwin University in the American Shakespeare Center's Blackfriars Playhouse.

-The play was again performed by students in the Shakespeare and Performance Graduate Program at Mary Baldwin University in 2022.
-One of three small scale productions, it was performed by a cast of five and set within the framing device of a troop of Girl Scouts telling the story, employing puppets and lighting to fill out the cast.

-The Shakespeare in the Dark troupe of the College of William & Mary performed a fully staged production of Gallathea on April 25 & 26, 2023, at the Commonwealth Auditorium on the college's campus in Williamsburg, Virginia.
+In 2021, MJ Kaufman's Galatea or Whatever You Be, a genderqueer translation of Gallathea by John Lyly, was debuted in New York.
+Described as a "trans love story set against the backdrop of a climate crisis", the work was directed by Mo Zhou.
+The Shakespeare in the Dark troupe of the College of William & Mary performed a fully staged production of Gallathea in 2023, at the Commonwealth Auditorium on the college's campus in Williamsburg, Virginia.
 Topher Zane directed.
-A video of the production can be found on their YouTube channel.

-A production is planned for the 2023 Brighton Festival.